 Organic Waste Recycling is Here!

 Commingled organics recycling launched in La Mesa on April 1, 2021!
 Single family homes can place food scraps (egg shells, bones, banana peels) and food soiled paper (napkins, pizza boxes, paper towels) along with landscape trimmings in their existing curbside green EDCO bin.
-Apartment buildings and commercial businesses will be starting service this summer.

-As part of the City of La Mesa’s Climate Action Plan our community is working to divert 75% of our waste from the landfill through recycling, at home composting, donation, and eventually curbside commingled recycling.
+As part of the City of La Mesa’s Climate Action Plan our community is working to divert 75% of our waste from the landfill through recycling, at home composting, donation, and curbside commingled organics recycling.
 These efforts to reduce waste sent to the landfill will help La Mesa reduce emissions and benefit our environment.

-Composting Information and Benefits
+Backyard Composting Information and Benefits

 Composting is the controlled, natural decomposition of organic matter.
 Organisms break down organic materials into compost, a nutrient-rich soil amendment that improves the health and efficiency of your garden ecosystem from the ground up.

 Composting has many benefits for you and the environment: